By David Tomas, on 5 May 2023

 - Align your personal values with those of your company

-- Love the Why of your company
+- Love the 'why' of your company

-- Trust in others
+- Trust others

-Life fulfillment and Great Place to Work.
+Life Fulfillment and Great Place to Work

 - Trust between coworkers and leaders.

-- Pride in the role you preform.
+- Pride in the role you perform.

 - Camaraderie in the workplace.

-Pride and camaraderie are more difficult to define and obtain.
-These two values are different in that they depend on each individual person, their personalities and needs.
-They are reliant on the relationship between the employee and his or her job (pride) and the relationship between the employee and his or her coworkers (camaraderie).
-The needs each person has to be proud of their job are personal and unique and it’s crucial to ensure everyone is in a role that satisfies their goals.
+Pride and camaraderie are more difficult to define and foster.
+These two values are different in that they vary based on each individual person's character and needs.
+They are reliant on the relationship between the employee and their job (pride) and the relationship between the employee and their coworkers (camaraderie).
+What each person needs to be proud of the work they do is personal and unique and it’s crucial to ensure that everyone is in a role that satisfies their goals.